microsoft/vscode-docs/blogs/2023/11/13/vscode-copilot-smarter.md

 Agents can respond using Markdown for simple text and image responses, or they can respond with a file tree or with buttons for a more interactive experience.
 For example, a file tree can be used as a preview when an agent is proposing to create a new workspace for the user.
 Agents can provide follow-ups for each response, imagine them as proposals on how to take the conversation further.
 To provide a smooth user experience, the whole API is streaming based.
 As already mentioned, agents can bring in slash commands - shortcuts to specific functionality.
 For example, the `@docker` agent might contribute a `/generate` slash command, resulting in the following example user prompt "`@docker /generate` a DOCKERFILE for workspace".
 The current syntax being explicit and concise can be a convenient time saver.
 Still, we are working on intent detection to allow VS Code core to automatically pick the correct agent and slash command based on the user's natural language prompt.

 Imagine installing an Agent that knows all about Azure or Docker right in VS Code.
-Or you just might need a [DALL-E agent that uses image generation](https://github.com/roblourens/chat-agent-dalle) to present a cute animal that affirms you are doing a great job.
+Or you just might need a [DALL-E agent that uses image generation as a tool](https://github.com/roblourens/chat-agent-dalle) to present a cute animal that affirms you are doing a great job.

 ![DALL-E generated image of cute cat providing an affirmation](dall-e-affirmation-image.png)